fluxninja/aperture/docs/content/concepts/policies/policy-blueprints.md

 Aperture policies & dashboards generator utility.

-This utility can be used to generate policies and dashboards "in-place", that is generate json files with grafana dashboards and aperture policies, as opposed to using aperture-blueprints library as jsonnet library.
-Check main README.md for more details.
+This utility can be used to generate policies and dashboards "in-place", that is generate files with Aperture policies and Grafana dashboards.
+Check [aperture-blueprint's README.md](https://github.com/fluxninja/aperture-blueprints/blob/main/README.md) for more details.

 positional arguments: